CrazyKickAssGuy/CrazyKickAssGuy/README.md

 # 💥 CrazyKickAssGuy 💥

-**Hello there!** 👋 I'm CrazyKickAssGuy – a tech enthusiast with a passion for learning and creating.
+**Hello there!** 👋 I'm Michael – a tech enthusiast with a passion for learning and creating.
 I love diving deep into **Linux**, **Bash scripting**, and open-source technologies.
 When I'm not coding, I'm exploring new tools and contributing to the open-source community.

 ## 🚀 What I'm up to
 - 💻 Currently learning: **Ubuntu Server & Linux Administration**